November 26, 2018

 Through Leprosy Review I have met some wonderful authors and reviewers.
 I’ve also had the privilege of working with four excellent Editors and an incredible team on the Editorial Board.
 We have always fought to enable the journal to be sent out free of charge where it is most needed, and for those who do pay for it, the price has not increased for years.

-Leprosy Review owes a debt of gratitude to ILEP members who have always supported the publication of what is now the only English language leprosy journal in the world.
+Leprosy Review owes a debt of gratitude to ILEP members who have always supported the publication of Leprosy Review.
 With your help, we will beat leprosy.